Sven-Göran Eriksson: 2006 World Cup

-Regardless of the antipathy to Eriksson expressed by some in the English media, the England team professed total confidence in him, and in July 2004, threatened to strike during a media-driven campaign to oust him.
-The FA renewed and extended Eriksson's contract by two further years to include UEFA Euro 2008.
-On 7 September 2005, Eriksson's England team lost a World Cup qualifying match against Northern Ireland 1–0, the first time that England had lost to that team since 1972, and one of only five competitive games lost during Eriksson's tenure.
+In March 2004, Eriksson's contract was extended by two years to cover UEFA Euro 2008.
+He said that he would have wanted to wait until after Euro 2004 to sign it, but it was necessary in order to counter rumours that he would leave for Chelsea.
+The FA did not confirm or deny rumours that the new contract included a clause allowing him to quit after the 2006 FIFA World Cup.

-Although it was England's first-ever defeat in a World Cup or European Championship qualifying match under Eriksson, it brought his position under pressure and he was criticized, both by some fans and by commentators from the BBC, for his alleged lack of charisma and tactical awareness.
-Criticism continued as England scraped a 1–0 victory over Austria, in a game which saw David Beckham controversially sent off.
-Some of the criticism from within the media was answered however, as England put in a much improved performance, despite the absence of Beckham through suspension and Sol Campbell and Steven Gerrard through injury, in a 2–1 win against Poland.
+On 7 September 2005, Eriksson's England team lost a World Cup qualifying match against Northern Ireland 1–0.
+This was the first time that England had lost to these opponents since 1972, and the first time in Belfast since 1927.
+Although it was England's first-ever defeat in a World Cup or European Championship qualifying match under Eriksson, it brought his position under pressure and he was criticised, both by some fans and by commentators from the BBC, for his alleged lack of charisma and tactical awareness.

 In January 2006, Eriksson was recorded saying he would be willing to leave England to manage Aston Villa if England won the World Cup, after being duped into believing that a wealthy Arab would buy the club, and wanted him as manager.
 The wealthy "Arab" was in fact the "Fake Sheikh" Mazher Mahmood, an undercover News of the World reporter.
 On 23 January, The FA announced that Eriksson would leave his job after the 2006 World Cup, and it was thought that the News of the World allegations played a part in this decision.
-This was later denied by both parties, with Eriksson explaining that there was a prior arrangement to terminate his contract immediately after the World Cup.

 In March 2006, The Guardian reported that South Africa became the first potential employer publicly to register its interest in Eriksson.
-That job, however, went to Carlos Alberto Parreira.